 - Authentication and encryption that use transport layer security (TLS) and mutual TLS (mTLS) for both Traffic Director with Envoy and Traffic Director with proxyless gRPC applications.
 Client TLS policies and server TLS policies control whether services need to prove their identities to each other and use encrypted communication channels.

 - Authorization, based on characteristics of the client and the request.
 Authorization policies control whether a service is permitted to access another service and which actions are allowed.
-Authorization is available only for Traffic Director with Envoy.

 The service mesh design pattern separates any complexity related to service-to-service communications from the business logic.
 Instead, the data plane handles this complexity.
 In addition to reducing application complexity, the service mesh design pattern enables security patterns that might otherwise be difficult to implement and manage.